mserajnik/vmangos-deploy/README.md

 they become irrelevant), sorted by newest first:

 - __[2026-05-11] - Several changes to the database and server service__
-  __configurations are required:__ vmangos-deploy now also detects migration edits affecting databases that contain user state (in addition to the world database) and halts startup until you apply the equivalent SQL by hand; see the
+  __configurations are required__: vmangos-deploy now also detects migration edits affecting databases that contain user state (in addition to the world database) and halts startup until you apply the equivalent SQL by hand; see the